skupt/crypto/README.md

 Initially the cryptos are only five, but what if we want to include more?
 Will the recommendation service be able to scale?
 ------
 Yes, if you include any reasonable amount of cryptos you want it will work.
+Besides this in a project was implemented LRU (least recently used) that reduced query execution time by 2 (lightweight request) - 30 (heavyweight requests) times.
+You can adjust it size with environment variable CRYPTO_CACHE_SIZE.

 New cryptos pop up every day, so we might need to safeguard recommendations service endpoints from not currently supported cryptos
 ------